bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/year-2019/philippians.md

 > Acts 16:11-15 &mdash; Therefore loosing from Troas, we came with a straight course to Samothracia, and the next day to Neapolis; 12 And from thence to Philippi, which is the chief city of that part of Macedonia, and a colony: and we were in that city abiding certain days.
 13 And on the sabbath we went out of the city by a river side, where prayer was wont to be made; and we sat down, and spake unto the women which resorted thither.
 14 And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul.
 15 And when she was baptized, and her household, she besought us, saying, If ye have judged me to be faithful to the Lord, come into my house, and abide there.
 And she constrained us.

 - Philippi consisted mostly of retired Roman Soldiers and their Families.
 Anyone born there was given automatic Roman citizenship.
 It was clearly a place where Roman citizenship and its benefits were understood and valued.
 - The riverside prayer meeting indicates a small Jewish population as there is evidently not enough Jews to build a synagogue (Jewish law required at least 10 Jewish men in a place in order to have a synagogue.)
+Paul's usual custom to preach to the "Jews first" was interrupted as there was no synagogue in Philippi.
 - The Leadership of the Ladies at Phillippi is significant: Lydia hosts the church in her home (Acts 16:15), and Paul credits Euodias and Syntyche as having &quot;laboured with me in the gospel&quote;.
 - It was at Phillipi, Paul and Silas prayed for deliverance of a fortune telling slave girl.
 It was this deliverance that attracted the hatred of those who enslaved the girl and brought Paul and Silas to prison.
 (Acts 16:16-40)
 - Paul and Silas' imprisonment, resulted in the jailer's and his family's salvation.